biolypl/offlineLiskTools/README.md

 - follow the instructions below for: onlineSendTransaction

 # offlineCreateSignedVotingTransaction:
-- this should be used on an offline pc which is not connected to the internet
+- this should be used on an offline pc which is connected to the internet
 - copy or type your passphrase into the first input box
 - copy or type your second passphrase into the second input box (or leave blank if you don't have one)
 - copy an array with public Keys of the delegates that you want to vote (or unvote) into the third input box